 In this article, you will explore why it makes sense to bring them together and what features to look for during your research.
-You’ll also get a glimpse into how you can run your invoicing in Paymo on top of projects.
+You’ll also see how you can run your invoicing in Paymo on top of projects.

 Here are some no-brainer benefits in favor of project management tools with built-in accounting:

 - No extra costs.
-You only pay for 1 subscription instead of 2.
+You only pay for one subscription instead of 2.

 - No messy integrations.
-Your data gets consolidated into one app, which means the risk for double-entries and missed data is lower than maintaining it in different systems.
+Your data gets consolidated into one app, which means the risk of double entries and missed data is lower than maintaining it in different systems.

 Ok, these were easy.
-Albeit, there are other more invoicing oriented ones that can ring a bell when talking with your CEO, especially your CFO:
+Albeit, other more invoicing-oriented ones can ring a bell when talking with your CEO, especially your CFO:

 - Increased collection rate.
-By having an accurate record of clients and their invoice terms, you stop missing out on payments vital to your company’s very own existence.
+By accurately recording clients and their invoice terms, you stop missing out on payments vital to your company’s existence.

 - Decreased HR costs.
 There’s also no need to hire extra staff to chase payments, as you can automate the creation of invoices and late payment reminders.